XITASO/xtrain-clean-code-and-beyond/challenges/Red-Flags.md

 > Extract code to methods or modules.

 ## Special-General Mixture
-This red flag occures when a general-purpose mechanism also contains code specialized for a particular use of that mechanism.
+This red flag occurs when a general-purpose mechanism also contains code specialized for a particular use of that mechanism.
 This makes the mechanism more complicated and creates information leakage between the mechanism and the particular use case: future modifications to the use case are likely to require changes to the underlying mechanism as well.

 <details>
 <summary>Example</summary>